sustrik/libdill/website/src/structured-concurrency.md

     for(i = 0; i != 3; i++)
         bundle_go(b, worker()); /* 1. */
     /* 3. */
-    hdone(b, now() + 500);
+    bundle_wait(b, now() + 500);
     /* 4. */
     hclose(b); /* 5. */
     return 0;
 }
 ```

 There are two scenarios worth considering.
 First, all the children can end before the deadline expires.
-In that case `hdone()` exits immediately after the last child is finished (point 4.):
+In that case `bundle_wait()` exits immediately after the last child is finished (point 4.):

 ![](usecase8.png)

-In the second scenario, there are still some children running when deadline is reached. `hdone()` exits with `ETIMEDOUT` at point 4.
+In the second scenario, there are still some children running when deadline is reached. `bundle_wait()` exits with `ETIMEDOUT` at point 4.
 The remaining coroutines are canceled at point 5.

 ![](usecase9.png)